GitTools/GitVersion/docs/more-info/build-server-setup/tfs-build-vnext.md

 ## Using the GitVersion Variables
 GitVersion writes build parameters into VSO, so they will automatically be passed to your build scripts to use.
 It also writes GITVERSION_* environment variables that are available for any subsequent build step.

+Note that due to [current limitations in VSO](https://github.com/Microsoft/vso-agent-tasks/issues/380) it's currently not possible to set the build version inside of VSO to one of the GITVERSION_* variables.

 ## Running inside Visual Studio Online
 * We output the individual values of the GitVersion version as the build parameter: `GitVersion.*` (Eg: `GitVersion.Major`) if you need access to them in your build script